Climb Ben Nevis in winter

 17:00 Kit rental return

 For those who have rented equipment from Ellis Brigham in Fort William, it is time to return your kit.
-Conveniently located within walking distance of the train and bus station.

 Get ready for your Winter Adventure